 The capital of Pennsylvania is Harrisburg, which is located just southeast of the center of the state.

-That’s enough fast facts about the Keystone State for now though, we’re here to learn some real facts!
+That’s enough fast facts about the Keystone State for now, though; we’re here to learn the more interesting facts!

 People might have been living in Pennsylvania for as many as 19,000 years!